The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/README.md

 * Disable "OOBE", or out-of-box experience.
 Though much improved, still heavy for virtual desktop environments
 * Disable one-time redirection dialog and banner
 * Show product assistance and recommendation notifications
-* Allows Microsoft Edge processes to start at OS sign-in and restart in background after the last browser window is closed.
 * Allows Microsoft Edge processes to start at OS sign-in and keep running after the last browser window is closed.

 ### AppxPackages

-The AppxPackages.json manifest, regardless of version of Windows, now has the "VDIState" set to "Unchanged".
+The AppxPackages.json manifest, regardless of version of Windows, now has the "**VDIState**" set to "***Unchanged***".
 The reason is that there is not a "recommended" list of apps to remove for all environments.
 In each case, if you want to remove a Universal Windows Platform (UWP) application, change the "VDIState" value from **Unchanged** to **"Disabled"**.

+ > [!NOTE]
+ > The VDOT tool not only removes UWP apps for "AllUsers", it removes the app payload.
+Once a UWP app payload is removed, it cannot be re-provisioned to that system.
+The only way to re-provision a  removed app payload is reset the device, reinstall, or re-image.
+Users can still reinstall a VDOT removed app through the Store app, if Internet connected.
+If not Internet connected, the apps cannot be reinstalled.
+This is why VDOT does not remove the Store app, nor do we recommend that the Store app be removed.  [***Here is an article***](https://docs.microsoft.com/en-us/troubleshoot/windows-client/shell-experience/cannot-remove-uninstall-or-reinstall-microsoft-store-app) on the Store app.

 ### "-Optimizations" parameter and new "-AdvancedOptimizations" parameters